Nayagarh: Business, Agriculture, and Culture

 The agricultural lands of the district of Nayagarh are basically fit for cultivation of seasonal paddy, pulses like mung and black gram and sugarcane.
 There are hills and forests spread in the nearby areas of the town of Nayagarh as well as in the different parts of the district where herbal and forest products are available including natural medicinal plants.
 People cultivate groundnut, sesame, and other similar grams during the suitable times which are highly nutritious.
 The forest products also include saal and kendu leaves supporting life of the rural and tribal people.

 The culture of Nayagarh is rural and based on the established traditions right from the ancient times.
-These are mostly related to the religious systems prevailing in the Hindu temples of Lord Shiva, Lord Rama, Lord Krishna, Lord Jagannath and the established deities of Hinduism.
+These are mostly related to the religious systems prevailing in the Hindu temples of Lord Shiv, Prince Ram, Lord Krishn, Lord Jagannath and the established deities of Hinduism.
 Every year, people observe Mahavishuva Sankranti (or Pana Sankranti) also known as Haunuman Jayanti after performing the rituals of Danda, a traditional festival of lord Shiv and Goddess Kali when people keep fast and walk on the fire made of wood charcoals on the last day of the festival, with a great fervor.
 In addition, there are age-old traditions of Dola Yatra, Rama Navami and Ratha Yatra too.
 Nayagarh has unique contributions of Danda Yatra, Raam Leela, Duari Nata, Pala, Daskathia, and Samkirtan to the State.
 Even these days, the people take strain unitedly to stage drama on different occasions.
-In a village named Maniakagoda and even elsewhere in the locality, all cultural celebrations are equally enjoyed by both Hindus and Muslims.
+In a village named Manikagoda and even elsewhere in the locality, all cultural celebrations are equally enjoyed by both Hindus and Muslims.